-OUR CODE Situations will arise that do not fall precisely within these guidelines.
+Situations will arise that do not fall precisely within these guidelines.
 When that happens, our rule is: do the right thing.
 If you need help determining the right action or understanding the Code, or if you see or suspect any violation of Company policies, including this Code, you should consult with any manager in your reporting chain, your Human Resources' representative, the Compliance Department, or an attorney in the Legal Department.

-Further, you may contact the Hotline, as discussed below, to report a concern or potential violation.
-For the most current version of the Code, please visit the Compliance and Ethics section on the officedepot.com homepage or the Global Compliance and Ethics site on the Company's intranet.
-Title: Code of Ethical Behavior Date Approved: 7/1/2020 Owner: Global Compliance Department
+Further, you may contact the Compliance Hotline, as discussed below, to report a concern or potential violation.

+For the most current version of the Code, please visit theodpcorp.com/compliance-ethics or the Global Compliance and Ethics site on the Company's intranet.

 This Code applies to all of our associates worldwide and to our Board of Directors.

 For executive officers, waiver of this Code may be made only by the Audit Committee of the Board of Directors.
 The waiver needs to be disclosed promptly as required by law.

-REPORTING CONCERNS:
+REPORTING CONCERNS: COMPLIANCE HOTLINE

-HOTLINE Reporting concerns or misconduct to the company is just one way to help foster a positive work environment.
-The Hotline is operated by an independent, third-party and is available 24 hours a day, 7 days a week.
+Reporting concerns or misconduct to the company is just one way to help foster a positive work environment.

+The Compliance Hotline is operated by an independent, third-party and is available 24 hours a day, 7 days a week.
 Concerns may be reported anonymously (where permitted by local law) but doing so may limit our ability to thoroughly investigate.

 We take all reports seriously and will look into each matter and take appropriate corrective action where necessary.
 Our associates have an obligation to report any potential or actual violation of the law, the Code, or any other company policies so they may be investigated.
 By reporting concerns timely, you help us address issues before they negatively impact others or our company.

-For more information on what happens when a report is made to the Hotline, see Appendix B.
+For more information on what happens when a report is made to the hotline, see Appendix B.

-HOTLINE INFORMATION

-Phone: 1-866-634-6854 (toll free)
+Phone: 1-866-634-6854 (toll free) Web: theodpcorp.com/compliancehotline

-Web: odhotline.com

-FOR CONSIDERATION

-When using the Hotline to report a concern, please remember to retain your report key and password so that you can provide additional information to the Company if needed and/or to obtain resolution information.
+When using the hotline to report a concern, please remember to retain your report key and password so that you can provide additional information to the Company if needed and/or to obtain resolution information.

 OUR COMMITMENTS

 We Follow the Letter and Spirit of the Law

 We all are responsible for knowing and following the laws, rules, and regulations that apply to our business.
-These can include U.S. federal, state and local laws, as well as, the laws of the country in which we do business.
+These can include U.S. federal, state and local laws, as well as the laws of the country in which we do business.
 Some laws, the like U.S. Foreign Corrupt Practices Act have extraterritorial effects, meaning you may be held liable under such laws, even outside of the U.S. associates should always avoid any activity that may create the appearance of improper or questionable conduct.
 If you have any questions about the law of a foreign country, or if local law appears to conflict with U.S. law, our policies, or the Code, please consult the Compliance or Legal Department.